uiff/nats-NodeRed-Node-uc20/README.md

 npm install /path/to/local/NATS-NodeRED
 ```

 Restart Node-RED.
-You will find the nodes under the *u-OS Data Hub* category.
+You will find the nodes under the *DataHub-NATS* category.

 ## u-OS Config Node